 \section{Abstract}

-With recent advancements in language technologies, humans are now interacting with technology through speech.
-To increase the reach of these technologies, we need to build such systems in local languages.
+With recent advancements in language technologies, humans are now speaking to devices.
+Increasing the reach of spoken language technologies requires building systems in local languages.
 A major bottleneck here are the underlying data-intensive parts that make up such systems, including automatic speech recognition (ASR) systems that require large amounts of labelled data.
-With the aim of aiding development of dialog systems in low resourced languages, we propose a novel acoustics based intent recognition system that uses discovered phonetic units for intent classification.
-The system is made up of two blocks - the first block generates a transcript of discovered phonetic units for the input audio, and the second block which performs intent classification from the generated phonemic transcripts.
-Our work presents results for such a system for two languages families - Indic languages and Romance languages, for two different intent recognition tasks.
-We also perform multilingual training of our intent classifier and show improved cross-lingual transfer and performance on an unknown language with zero resources in the same language family.
+With the aim of aiding development of spoken dialog systems in low resourced languages, we propose a novel acoustics based intent recognition system that uses discovered phonetic units for intent classification.
+The system is made up of two blocks - the first block is a universal phone recognition system that generates a transcript of discovered phonetic units for the input audio, and the second block performs intent classification from the generated phonetic transcripts.
+We propose a CNN+LSTM based architecture and present results for two languages families - Indic languages and Romance languages, for two different intent recognition tasks.
+We also perform multilingual training of our intent classifier and show improved cross-lingual transfer and zero-shot performance on an unknown language within the same language family.